-Ronald “Kartoon” Antwine has lived across the street from the vacant lot on Monitor Ave for more than four decades.
-The weedy, trash-strewn lot has long been a magnet for crime and vandalism; as a child, Antwine remembers his mother, out of concern for the family’s safety, regularly calling the police to report on the illegal activities occurring there.
+Ronald “Kartoon” Antwine lived across the street from a vacant lot on Monitor Avenue for more than four decades.
+The weedy, trash-strewn lot was a magnet for crime and vandalism; as a child, Antwine remembers his mother, out of concern for the family’s safety, regularly calling the police to report illegal activities occurring there.

-When his mother passed away 15 years ago, Antwine inherited her little blue house on Monitor Ave—along with her passion to transform the neglected lot from an eyesore into a community asset.
-Today, after a long hard fight and with help from The Trust for Public Land, he’s near to achieving that goal.
-In the short film above—and Q&A below—Antwine shares the story of what the new park will mean to the neighborhood.
+When his mother passed away in 1998, Antwine inherited her little blue house on Monitor Avenue—along with her passion to transform the neglected lot from an eyesore into a community asset.
+After a long, hard fight and with help from Trust for Public Land, he achieved that goal.
+In this short film and interview from 2013, two years before Watts Serenity Park opened, Antwine shares the story of what a nearby park means to the neighborhood.

 What was it like to grow up across the street from a vacant lot?

 I am a lifelong Watts resident—54 years, 42 of them in this house.
 Ever since I was a child, Union Pacific Railroad, which owned the lot, couldn’t have cared less about the property.
 From the ’70s through the ’90s, the place was covered in weeds.
 I’m 6’4″, and there were weeds over there taller than me.

 When my mother was alive, she used to fear for my sister’s safety.
 She would make anonymous calls to the police and say there was a dead body in those fields, just to get the police to come out.
 Eventually my mother and our neighbors would make enough noise so that Union Pacific would get fined and cut the weeds down.
 But they’d grow right back.

 “My mother would make anonymous calls and say there was a dead body in the field, just to get the police to come out.”

 Did your mom always want to turn the space into a park?